 Ruhan Janse van Rensburg is a well-known and respected South African artist.
-Janse van Vuuren’s work explores (and essentially) redefines authentic obsessions.
+Janse van Rensburg’s work explores (and essentially) redefines authentic obsessions.
 The artist’s spontaneous approach in creating disguised objects and figures does not fit any specific category as his style is not a label, but much rather an effective tool leave the viewer with a responsibility to draw their own conclusions.

 Bacon, renowned for his bold, graphic and emotionally raw images of abstract figures set against flat, non-descript backgrounds and depicted subjects in glass and steel geometrical cages.